Methemoglobinemia

 Methemoglobinemia, or methaemoglobinaemia, is a condition of elevated methemoglobin in the blood.
 Symptoms may include headache, dizziness, shortness of breath, nausea, poor muscle coordination, and blue-colored skin (cyanosis).
 Complications may include seizures and heart arrhythmias.

-Methemoglobinemia can be due to certain medications, chemicals, or food or it can be inherited.
-Substances involved may include benzocaine, nitrates, or dapsone.
+Methemoglobinemia can be due to certain medications, chemicals, or food, or it can be inherited.
+Substances involved may include benzocaine, nitrites, or dapsone.
 The underlying mechanism involves some of the iron in hemoglobin being converted from the ferrous [Fe2+] to the ferric [Fe3+] form.
 The diagnosis is often suspected based on symptoms and a low blood oxygen that does not improve with oxygen therapy.
-Diagnosis is confirmed by a blood gas.
+Diagnosis is confirmed by a blood gas analysis.

 Treatment is generally with oxygen therapy and methylene blue.
 Other treatments may include vitamin C, exchange transfusion, and hyperbaric oxygen therapy.
 Outcomes are generally good with treatment.
 Methemoglobinemia is relatively uncommon, with most cases being acquired rather than genetic.

 Signs and symptoms

 Signs and symptoms of methemoglobinemia (methemoglobin level above 10%) include shortness of breath, cyanosis, mental status changes (~50%), headache, fatigue, exercise intolerance, dizziness, and loss of consciousness.

 People with severe methemoglobinemia (methemoglobin level above 50%) may exhibit seizures, coma, and death (level above 70%).
 Healthy people may not have many symptoms with methemoglobin levels below 15%.
 However, people with co-morbidities such as anemia, cardiovascular disease, lung disease, sepsis, or who have abnormal hemoglobin species (e.g. carboxyhemoglobin, sulfhemoglobinemia or sickle hemoglobin) may experience moderate to severe symptoms at much lower levels (as low as 5–8%).